Literally hundreds of natural remedies for arthritis are floating around the internet as we speak. Well, actually, as I write.

 Apply it to the painful area and wait for the “haaahh” moment.
 It’s not greasy and it doesn’t stain.
 Amazon has a good discount for it right now – Here’s the page.

-It’s no news that the eggshell membrane is a power house of nutrients such as proteins, minerals and vitamins.
+Eggshell membrane is a powerhouse of nutrients such as proteins, minerals and vitamins.
 The real news is that the eggshell membrane was recently scientifically proven to reduce arthritis pain and inflammation.

 According to results of a trial conducted by the National Osteoporosis Foundation, a daily supplement of 500 milligrams of eggshell membrane taken over 10 days was found to not only reduce joint pain, but also stiffness.